Definition of a Healthy Corporate Culture

 Eight Attributes of a Healthy Corporate Culture

 Instead, imagine a place where employees actually enjoy working together, communicate freely, share the load, love their job and exceed expectations.
 This is not an impossible dream.
 When we assess workplace cultures, these healthy organizational cultures exist in large and small companies and generally have eight characteristics in common:

 The Bottom Line

 Culture accounts for 40% of the difference between high and low performing companies.
 Because strategies must go through culture to get executed, smart leaders establish and live team values that support a positive and healthy corporate culture.
-You and your colleagues and the bottom line will benefit.
+You, your colleagues, and the bottom line will benefit.